Dr. Sheila Rao

 I am a socio-cultural anthropologist specializing in the feminist political economy of agri-food systems, communication technologies and organizational change in international development, with domestic interests in feminist policies and social inequality and justice movements.
 My research experience with qualitative and collaborative research design and analysis includes a diverse range of projects from large-scale, multi-country, multi-regional projects to more in-depth ethnographic studies with international research and non-governmental organizations.
 My approach is guided by scholarship and lived experiences that aim to decolonize research processes.

 Currently, my work is situated in two sites: in West and Central Tanzania regions and in the Ottawa Valley, where I work with feminist and food justice organizations.
-Through the lens of feminist agroecology and social reproduction, my research and advocacy work examines food labour in relation to the various meanings of dietary and nutritional health.
+Through the lens of feminist agroecology and social reproduction, my research and advocacy work examines food labour in relation to the various meanings, practices and politics of dietary and nutritional health.

 Ethnography of Sub-Saharan Africa

 Oliver, B., Deawuo, L. A., & Rao, S. (2022).
 A Food Sovereignty Approach to Localization in International Solidarity.
 Societies, 12(5), 145. https://doi.org/10.3390/soc12050145

 Rao,S. (2021).
 The role of funders in facilitating a gender equal media, Centre for International Media Assistance (CIMA), Long Abstract Series on Gender Equal Media, Washington, D.C.

 Rao, S. (2020).
 ‘Health and wealth’ from biofortified crops, but for whom?
 A gendered analysis of sweet potato promotion in Tanzania.
 Canadian Journal of Development Studies/ Revue canadienned'études du développement, Special Section, 41:2, 314-332.